-in parallel, before the final exams at school i was absolutely randomly invited to participate in the contest which was called “student of the year”, kek.
-I almost succeeded there — but what is most important: I got educational credits to learn managerial and negotiation courses for free from the tallinn school of management. it seemed fun, so I enrolled. after the education period, we had two case-study tournaments to prove our skills. a classical one, and a speedy one. i fucked up (again) the classical one — but what is most important (again) — i was invited to study “web-design” in the russian-british institute of management for free. and that defined the rest of my professional life. (btw, i won the speedy tournament the next day.)
+in parallel, before the final exams at school i was absolutely randomly invited to participate in the contest which was called “student of the year”.
+I almost succeeded there — but what is most important: I got educational credits to learn managerial and negotiation courses for free from the tallinn school of management. it seemed fun, so I enrolled. after the education period, we had two case-study tournaments to prove our skills. a classical one, and a speedy one. i fucked up the classical one — but what is most important (again) — i was awarded a study grant for ba “web-design” in the russian-british institute of management. and that pretty much defined the rest of my professional life. (btw, i won the speedy tournament the next day.)

-so, yeah, i accepted the offer and i was learning design as well as management in the managerial institute back in 2012 — before it became mainstream. technically i have a degree in design management, and currently doing my ma in "digital management" at hyper island.
+so, I gladly accepted the opportunity and i was learning design as well as management in the managerial institute back in 2012 — before it became mainstream. technically i have a ba in design management, and currently doing my ma in "digital management" at hyper island.

 by now, i've deeply appreciated my diverse background and the mixture of personal and professional experiences which helps me to become a multidisciplinary human with a broad range of interests.

 i love the intersection of things, complex domain areas, and working across different functional roles to make sure we create a holistic, yet beautiful experience. i used to work as a sales manager and distributor, instructional designer and editor, product and design manager, brand designer, graphic designer, ux designer, product designer, and, of course web-designer or digital designer; episodically i found myself in the role of a photographer, lecturer, educator, creative technologist, strategist, copywriter, researcher, stylist or even chef for some projects.

 the idea of multiple identities or multiple representations of myself is greatly fulfilling and energising for me.

 if you would like to do something together — don’t hesitate to say hi: email@example.com